Lasagna Soup is easily made with ground beef, onion, garlic, Italian seasonings, tomato sauce, pasta and served with mozzarella cheese!

 In a large pot, brown and crumble ground beef along with the onion and bell pepper.
 Add in garlic during the last couple of minutes of cooking so it doesn't burn.

 Ladle soup into bowls.
-Then sprinkle with mozzarella cheese and serve.
+Then top each bowl with a little shredded mozzarella cheese or a dollop of ricotta cheese and serve!

 CRAVING MORE RECIPES?